mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 This will help us not getting confused.

-Perhaps this definition that we came up with is not at all what you expected.
+Perhaps the function definition that we came up with is not at all what you expected.
 We moaned for so long about the importance of types, but now we've written something that borderline looks like untyped Python.
 What's going on?
 Where are those scary types?

-It turns out that Haskell's type system is so powerful, that many times it can **infer** what should be the type of the function you've written.
+It turns out that Haskell's type system is so powerful, that many times it can *infer* what should be the type of the function you've written.
 Save the file, load it in `ghci` and write:

 ```
 t: myNot